nycdotnet/DotNetLinting/README.md

 # .NET Linting
 An actionable rant on .NET linting rules

+# General Principles

+As a developer is working, they naturally create "bugs" as they type which will be resolved by the time they finish typing.
+It is distracting and counter-productive to display errors that are likely to be fixed in a moment while the developer is working.

 ## CA1822: Member does not access instance data and can be marked as static
 Default: `error` 👎